Error-331/code_tests/docs/bible/links.md

 Truth spoken harshly cannot be denied, but it also may not win over those who heart it.

 God, you created me with purpose, and even the weirdest parts of my personality are beneficial to you.

+When you give others the benefit of the doubt and are clear about your expectations while still encouraging others, you become a builder just as God is a builder.